Water Source Primer

 Lower Arkansas

-Excelsior – Excelsior Irrigation Co. – Triview owns approximately 40% share of the Excelsior Irrigating Company, representing approximately 568-acre feet
+Excelsior – Excelsior Irrigation Co. – Triview owns approximately 40.2% share of the Excelsior Irrigating Company, representing approximately 720.8 acre-feet.

-Stonewall – this includes East, Central and South Reservoirs (19,537-acre foot storage complex of which 2,050-acre foot reservoir has been completed.)
+Stonewall – this includes East, Central and South Reservoirs (19,538 acre-foot storage complex of which 1,630 acre feet of the South reservoir has been completed.)
+Triview has 19,538 shares in the Stonewall Springs Reservoir Company, representing approximately 19,538 acre-feet of conditional storage capacity.

 Fountain Creek

-Triview owns 1,057 shares in the Fountain Mutual Irrigation Company, which generates 748-acre feet of water per year, entitling Triview to 1,000 acre feet of storage in the Big Johnson Reservoir.
+Triview owns 1,057 shares in the Fountain Mutual Irrigation Company, which generates 740-acre feet of water per year, entitling Triview to 1,000 acre-feet of storage in the Big Johnson Reservoir.

 Triview stores the water in 3 reservoirs